bitttttten/oatmilk/docs/server-rendering.md

 ## lambda

-Please be aware that if you are using lambdas, they strip the query params from the path into an object.
+lambdas strip the query params from the path into an object.
 This is actually okay, since oatmilk is only suited to parse the path of the URL.

 ```js
 exports.handler = function handler({ path }) {